 When it comes to planning the length of a layover, there are two schools of thought:

-1) Make it as short as possible, allowing yourself just enough time to catch the next flight.
-This seems to add unneeded stress, at least in our minds.
-Aside from possibly missing your connection due to a takeoff delay, there’s a much greater chance of your luggage not making it onto the plane with you.
+1) Make it as short as possible.
+Give yourself just enough time to catch the next flight.
+We find this stressful, as there’s a much greater chance of your luggage not making it onto the plane with you.
+Additionally, a delayed takeoff could potentially result in you missing a connecting flight.

 2) Make it as long as possible.
 The other is to plan a long layover.
 We prefer to do this, as it allows us to make the best use of our travel time.
-If we plan it right, we’ll have enough time to do a bit of sightseeing in the layover city and grab a good night’s sleep at an airport hotel.
-Had it not been for layovers, we’d have missed spending a day sightseeing in Taipei or seeing the best of Bangkok.
+We like to book a sightseeing tour of the layover city and grab a good night’s sleep at an airport hotel.

-ⓘ TIP: Connecting flights can take off as much as 23 hours 55 minutes later, and it still qualifies as a layover.
-You might have to spend more for a stopover (more than 24 hours), but there’s no extra cost for scheduling a long layover.
+💡 PRO TIP: Even if a connecting flight takes off 23 hours and 55 minutes later, it is still considered a layover.
+There’s no extra cost for scheduling a long layover.

 2. Include a secondary destination